kovesdieszter/LayoutGen/readme.md

 ### Storing Images in Google Cloud

+This is the original and recommended approach.
+It uses an API to connect to Google Cloud (or other cloud storage) to retrieve cropped images.
+The relevant code is located in `DataCardContainer.jsx`.

+### Storing Images Locally

 For smaller-scale use or free storage, images can be stored locally in the React application's `assets` folder.
 However, this approach has limitations, such as high RAM usage when handling large datasets.
-Use `DataCardContainer.jsx` for this setup.
+Use `DataCardContainerLocal.jsx` for this setup.

-### Storing Images Locally

-Free storage choice could be the local storage in the react application assets folder.
-Unfortunately, there are some disadvantages in case a large amount of data (using a lot of RAM).
-For this run, use the `DataCardContainerLocal.jsx`.

 ## Technology

-- **Python**: Vversion 3.12.8
+- **Python**: Version 3.12.8
 - **React**: Version 18.3.1

 ## Getting Started

 To run the preparatory Python scripts, use the command: `python <filename>.py`.
 For the React application, after succesful `npm install`, the application starts up with `npm start` command.